hedra-labs/hedra-api-starter/README.md

 *   **Python 3.8+**
 *   **uv**: A fast Python package installer and resolver.
 If you don't have it, install it following the instructions at [https://github.com/astral-sh/uv](https://github.com/astral-sh/uv).
+* Ensure you are on paid plan of creator or above at hedra.com/plans
 *   **Hedra API Key**: navigate to https://hedra.com/api-profile and accept our terms of service.
 For volume discounts or use in production reach out to sales@hedra.com